 legend.position = "none",

-As before with the spatial variable, I now do a db-RDA involving all the thermal variables (\(E\)) followed by forward selection.
-There is less explanation provided here as the reader should now be familiar with db-RDA — the procedure is the same as with the MEMs, just different explanatory variables are supplied.
-Another difference is that the thermal variables are not necessarily orthogonal, so I check for collinearity using variance inflation factors (VIF).
+As with the spatial variables, I now run a db-RDA on all the thermal variables (\(E\)), followed by forward selection.
+I give less explanation here because the procedure matches the MEM analysis, and only the explanatory variables differ.
+The thermal variables are not necessarily orthogonal, so I check for collinearity using variance inflation factors (VIF).

-I start with the full model and then run forward selection and repeat the db-RDA on the reduced set.
-Analyses shown for \(Y1\) and \(Y2\):
+I start with the full model, run forward selection, then repeat the db-RDA on the reduced set.
+Analyses are shown for \(Y1\) and \(Y2\):

 Permutation test for capscale under reduced model